lifaon74/observables/examples/03-observable-observers-and-pipes.md

 ```

 *Final words:* always prefer to use "native" code instead of Observable's pipes (for RXJS too !), you'll gain in overall performance !
-Its not because their are bad optimized, but because simple native code is always faster !
+It's not because they are bad optimized, but because simple native code is always faster !

 ---
 - [CHAPTERS](README.md)